-According to travel industry experts (source here), there has been a 230% increase in the number of women-only travel companies in the past six years.
+Travel industry experts report a 230% increase in the number of women-only travel companies in the past six years.

-Women are particularly interested in supporting other women, which sees companies hiring female guides and sourcing from female-owned suppliers.
-Itineraries tend to cater to the women’s interest of collecting cultural capital on their trips by including community-based tourism experiences, connections with local female artisans, and so on.
+Women travelers are especially interested in supporting companies that hire female guides and support female-owned businesses.
 For example, at Run Wild Retreats, many of our locally based guides are women, in places like Iceland and Spain, we proudly work with female-owned outfitters.

 So why is there such a boom in women-only travel?